dtinth/dt.in.th/M3DynamicColorJS.md

 const tertiaryArgb = m3.argbFromHex('#5E9C91')

 // We have to do some color manipulation to obtain the neutral palettes,
-// so we convert primary color to HCT. const sourceColorHct = m3.Hct.fromInt(primaryArgb)
+// so we convert primary color to HCT and obtain its hue. const hue = m3.Hct.fromInt(primaryArgb).hue

 // Unfortunately, the Material Color Utilities API v0.3.0 does not provide
 // the Variant enum, so we define it ourselves here.